 Experts attribute this lack of handwashing to “optimism bias,” a psychological concept discussed in Current Biology in 2011.
 Those who are supposedly more optimistic are less likely to wash their hands because they believe they won’t catch anything.
 While that’s a dandy rationale, the math doesn’t exactly add up.
 Being cautious for a few extra minutes will only increase your confidence that you’re protected.

-Hand hygiene is a necessary component of health—just as much as and exercise.
+Hand hygiene is a necessary component of health – just as much as and exercise.
 If you’re not a frequent hand-washer yet, then be one now.
 If you find yourself wondering if you should wash your hands, just do it.
 You can also read our article on .